abinit/abinit/doc/tutorial/elastic.md

 compared to 34.8658 GPa, the 3,1 elastic-tensor element computed above.

-The good agreement we found from this simple numerical differentiation required that we had accurately relaxed the lattice so that the stress of the unstrained structure was very small.
+The good agreement we found from this simple numerical differentiation required that we had precisely relaxed the lattice so that the stress of the unstrained structure was very small.
 Similar numerical-derivative comparisons for systems with finite stress are more complicated, as discussed in [notes by A. R. Oganov](/theory/documents/elasticity-oganov.pdf).